gregzb/MKS22X-ScreamingGame/README.md

   * Pause capability added -Greg
   * Three difficulty settings on the main menu alter speed and scoring of the game -Greg
   * Added terrain generation with a few different types of "terrains" (up, down, flat, jump, etc) -Greg

+# Additional Notes
+  * Pitch detection is not perfect, but mostly differentiates most vocals from claps.
+  * Separation Axis Theorem collision is used rather raycasting collision or any other form of collision.
+Sloped surfaced do not seem possible to handle.
+  * Processing doesn't seem to handle nearest neighbor scaling, so a method from StackOverflow was borrowed and modified.

 # Authors
   * Greg Zborovsky
   * Emma Choi